13 day Railway Tour from and to Edinburgh

 All three packages include the following: 12 nights in room with bath/shower and WC, 12 full Scottish breakfasts, all train, ferry and bus journeys in the programme, Edinburgh City Tour, welcome drink, maps, vouchers and comprehensive information package for clients, airport transfers by bus, transfers from station to hotel whenever the hotel is more than 3 minutes on foot from the station, 24 hour telephone service.

-Overnight with breakfast in quality three and four star hotels, 8 good three course dinners (not on Days 4, 5, 9 and 10 – to make a change and because there is a good choice of restaurants in Oban and Inverness; – supplement for four further inclusive dinners, EUR 135/ USD 199):
+Overnight with breakfast in quality three star hotels, 8 good multiple course dinners (not on Days 4, 5, 9 and 10 – to make a change and because there is a good choice of restaurants in Oban and Inverness; – supplement for four further inclusive dinners, EUR 135):

 Overnight with breakfast in quality three star hotels: